Hotmoka/hotmoka/README.md

       ...
     ...

-The node has been published at localhost:8080
+The node has been published at localhost:8001
-Try for instance in a browser: http://localhost:8080/get/manifest

 The owner of the key of the gamete can bind it to its address now: moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
-    --url url_of_this_node
+    --uri uri_of_this_node
 or
   moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
     --reference d2fc1b34d6e4b2d2d80f7665d5ef4d5eb81e927cebe2240aec4dda7c1173542b#0